brent-stone/avengercon_2025/docs/workshop/6_python_wheels.md

 You're likely familiar with [Jupyter Notebooks](https://jupyter.org/).
 We'll use some in the next section covering Dask.
 Jupyter relies on the [`Anaconda`](https://www.anaconda.com/download) Python package manager and ecosystem.
 Anaconda uses **conda** packages instead of wheels.
-If you Python data engineering code is destined to be mostly run in Jupyter Notebooks and an Anaconda environment, you'll instead want to [checkout the conda packing documentation](https://docs.conda.io/projects/conda-build/en/stable/user-guide/tutorials/build-pkgs.html)
+If your Python data engineering code is destined to be mostly run in Jupyter Notebooks and an Anaconda environment, you'll instead want to checkout [the conda packing documentation](https://docs.conda.io/projects/conda-build/en/stable/user-guide/tutorials/build-pkgs.html)